M3351AN/SPT-Fuyu/README.md

 SPT Fuyu is a tool developed to quickly bypass EFT install validate of SPT while u have not install EFT from BSG

-last tested in SPT 4.0.4
+last tested in SPT 4.0.5

-4.0.5 is currently not applicable, pending update

 ## Functions